xcore/sw_avb/README.rst

 * PTP server and protocol
 * Audio interface for I2S and TDM
 * Clock recovery and interface to PLL clock source
-* Support for 1722.1 ADP and ACMP draft D15A
+* Support for 1722.1 ADP, AECP (AEM) and ACMP Draft 21

 Firmware Overview